 We watched as elephants ate their breakfast, crocodiles basked in the sun, and hungry hippos munched on grass.

 We watched as herds of elephants walked to the river, swam across, and spent the morning munching on grass on Sedudu Island.
-The younger elephants loved to play in the water, just like Tyler and Kara.
+The younger elephants loved to play in the water, just like kids.
 By the way, Tyler and Kara loved this.
 I am sure if you ask them, this experience beats any museum or zoo we will ever see.

 Game Drives in Chobe National Park

-Seeing the elephants were the highlight of Chobe.
+Seeing the elephants was the highlight of our visit to Chobe.
 Chobe National Park is famous for its large numbers of elephants.
-We were visiting in the dry season, prime viewing season as animals flock to the last watering holes.
+We visited Chobe in the dry season, prime viewing season as animals flock to the last watering holes.
 The Chobe River supports a large amount of elephants and other animals and we were here at prime time.

 The giraffe are beautiful, but they are somewhat awkward when they run.